Chitra Iyer: Personal life

 Chitra Iyer is married to former Air Force pilot Vinod Sivaraman since 12 July 1989.
-The pair met at the insistence of their parents at Chennai Gymkhana Club in early 1989, and have since had two daughters Aditi and Anjali.
-Anjali is known for her performance in the 2023 Netflix series Class.
+The pair met at the insistence of their parents at Chennai Gymkhana Club in early 1989, and have since had two daughters Aditi Anjali, the latter known for her performance in the 2023 Netflix series Class.

 In recent years, alongside her television commitments, Chitra has worked as the founder and trustee of the Society for Elephant Welfare in Kerala.
 She has also promoted farming with the state, supporting a project launched by her mother Rohini Iyer.
 Likewise, she launched a software company, Darkhorse Productions, in 2013 alongside her daughters Aditi and Anjali Sivaraman.